Grants & Programs

 Requirements

-- Two (2) letters of recommendation from the following list: academic medical instructor, Osteopathic physician, professional mentor, or similar professional within the Osteopathic profession that describe how the applicant exemplifies the purpose of the award.
-NOTE: one letter must be from an Osteopathic physician.
+- Two (2) additional letters of recommendation from the following: an academic medical instructor, Osteopathic physician, professional mentor, or similar professional within the Osteopathic profession that describe how the applicant exemplifies the purpose of the scholarship.
+Note: one letter must be from an Osteopathic physician.

-- One page personal statement describing how the applicant exemplifies the ideals of the Osteopathic profession, is an exemplary student and serves as an ambassador for the profession while completing their Osteopathic education.
+- A personal statement describing how the applicant exemplifies the ideals of the Osteopathic profession, is an exemplary student and serves as an ambassador for the profession while completing their Osteopathic education.

-- Official confirmation of graduation from an Illinois High School (diploma, etc.)
+- Official confirmation of graduation from an Illinois High School (diploma, official transcript, etc.).

-- Curriculum vitae or resume (include all memberships, Osteopathic or other)
+- Current curriculum vitae or resume (including all memberships and volunteer positions, Osteopathic or otherwise).

 Review Process